giftyhq/gifty-php/README.md

 ```

 ## Development
-Clone the Git repository so you have a local working copy.
+Clone the Git repository, so you have a local working copy.

 `git clone https://github.com/giftyhq/gifty-php`